-Pressing the RES (+) button once will result in a 1 mph (1.0 km/h) increase in set speed.
-Each subsequent tap of the button results in an increase of 1 mph (1.0 km/h).
+• Pressing the SET (-) button once will result in a 1 mph decrease in set speed.
+Each subsequent tap of the button results in a decrease of 1 mph.

-To decrease speed while the Electronic Speed Control is set, push the SET (-) button.
-If the button is continually held in the SET (-) position, the set speed will continue to 3 decrease until the button is released.
-Release the button when the desired speed is reached, and the new set speed will be established.
+• If the button is continually pressed, the set speed will continue to decrease until the button is released, then the new set speed will be established.